 Henry Hobson Richardson graduated from Harvard in 1859 and then went to Paris to study architecture at the Ecole des Beaux-Arts.
 He returned to the United States in 1865 and quickly became the most prominent architect of this era.
-His first distinctive and memorable creations were several Boston-area churches he designed.
-Rather than imitating the Second Empire study of architecture that was then emerging in Paris, he found inspiration in the Romanesque architecture of southern France and Italy.
+His first distinctive and memorable creations were several Boston-area churches.
+Rather than imitating the Second Empire style of architecture that was then emerging in Paris, he found inspiration in the Romanesque architecture of southern France and Italy.
 He gradually moved toward his own style of architecture for churches and other large buildings.
 He made use of rough hewn surfaces such as the stones that make up Detroit’s First Congregational Church.
 Indeed, the use of rough hewn stone in large buildings constructed in this age gives them a Richardsonesque style.
 He also used geographic compositions extensively and favored rounded arches, including rounded windows.
 Note the many arches at the front of this church along with the linear supporting columns.

 The Congregational church developed in the late 1500s when efforts were developing in England to reform the state church; that is, at the time of the Puritan Reformation.
 A British theologian, Robert Browne, apparently established the first Congregational parish in Norwich, England around 1580.
 Congregationalism was widely adopted by the early English settlers of New England.
 Throughout those states, you find very many attractive Congregational churches dating from the pre-Revolutionary era.
 No other part of the United States has as high a density of Congregationalists as New England.